hkwu/ghastly/docs/guide.md

 }
 ```

-##### Custom Responses
+##### Manual Responses
-In case the above response types don't adequately cover your requirements, you can always elect to manually dispatch responses.
+You can always elect to handle the message dispatching on your own.

 ```js
 function handler({ message }) {